durgadrahul/infosec/writeups/VulnHub/Metasploitable2/README.md

 ### Rooting VM using port 21 (Default Anonymous Configuration)
 **Step 4:**
 FTP servers allow anonymous connections by default.
 An attacker can verify this by using an auxiliary exploit from Metasploit Framework, as illustrated below.
+Link Src - https://shahmeeramir.com/penetration-testing-of-an-ftp-server-19afe538be4b

 ![msf_ftp_anon.png](msf_ftp_anon.png)